 One-pan Texas Hash dish is the ultimate comfort food for busy weeknights.
 It’s easy to make, comes together with simple ingredients, and cooks up in one pan.
 You get a hearty and delicious meal the family will love in 30 minutes or less!

 For a successful rice casserole, we need perfectly cooked rice.
 Nothing ruins this dish in my opinion than rice that’s mushy or underdone.

 Tips on how to cook the rice perfectly

 - We like Jasmine rice at home and I find 1 1/2 cups liquid to 1 cup uncooked rice ratio yields the perfect texture for this long-grain rice.
 Want to swap brown rice?
 Increase liquid to 2 cups per 1 cup of uncooked rice.

 - Use a large enough cookware to allow enough space for the rice to expand.
 Make sure it has a tight-fitting lid so the steam doesn’t escape.

-- After the rice is done, allow it to sit covered for about 5 minutes before fluffing for the rice to absorb the extra moisture.
+- When done, allow the rice to sit covered for about 5 minutes before fluffing to absorb the extra moisture.

-I like to garnish it with chopped cilantro for a little pump of color but you can also top it with shredded cheese and pop it in the oven for a minute or two until the cheese is bubbly.
-Either way, it’s amazing!
+- For a cheesy taste, top the rice with shredded cheese and pop it in the oven for a minute or two until bubbly.

 One-Pan Texas Hash